 You should understand what this disease is and risk factors that can help to predict whether a person might develop this rare and aggressive type of cancer.
 As the American Cancer Society explains, mesothelioma is a type of cancer that affects the mesothelial cells, which are cells that line your chest, abdomen, heart, and most of your internal organs.
 Together, mesothelial cells make up a lining that is known as the mesothelium.
-When mesothelial cells grow out of control, cancer can develop.
-There are four different types of mesothelioma that doctors currently know about.
-Mesothelioma can develop in different ways, and healthcare providers do not always know what causes a particular type of mesothelioma.
-However, what researchers do know is that asbestos exposure plays a major role in causing mesothelioma.

 If you were exposed to asbestos at any point in the last five decades and you experience any of the following signs and symptoms, it is important to seek medical attention as soon as you can.
 According to a Pleural Mesothelioma Guidebook, the following are common signs of pleural mesothelioma:

 - Shortness of breath (also known as dyspnea);

 - Painful breathing;

 - Pain in the area of your ribs;

 - Persistent dry cough or a raspy cough;

 - Coughing up blood (also known as hemoptysis);

 - Lumps under your skin on your chest;

 - Unexplained weight loss; and